 The demand for IT outsourcing services has never been greater.
-Estimates of the size of the global IT outsourcing market in 2019 range from USD 333.7 billion to a whopping USD 520.74 billion.
+Estimates of the software development outsourcing market size in 2019 range from USD 333.7 billion to a whopping USD 520.74 billion.
 What’s more, industry experts predict a compound annual growth rate of 4.5–7.7% in the next four to six years, COVID-19 notwithstanding.

 That means the market could well hit USD 410.2 billion by the end of 2027.
 But the more important question is: what does that mean for you — and your business?

 The main takeaway is this: software development outsourcing is the future.
 You may ignore the trend, but you will be doing so at your peril — and failing to capitalize on a massive competitive advantage.

 That said, you can only reap the benefits of outsourcing if you do it right.
 Otherwise, you might never get a decent return on your investment.
 To avoid that, you want to stay away from some all-too-common outsourcing mistakes that businesses make when hiring services.

 We’ll get into these in a bit — but first things first.